 But throughout the years the color white has cemented it’s place as the go-to color for wedding dresses, embracing the associated symbol of purity and innocence.
 Since this is no longer a typically ahem… “relevant” symbol there’s really no point keeping the tradition alive, except for the sake of tradition.

 If you have a preference for an alternative color, whether it suits your skin tone or you’re going for a unique look, it’s time we feel the freedom to select a fresh color.

-If a bold vibrant hue it too daunting for you consider a blush pink or light blue or pale yellow.
+If a bold vibrant hue it too daunting, consider a blush pink, light blue, or pale yellow.
 White is always a classically clean beautiful look but it should no longer be a must.

 HOMEWORK: Do you agree that these rules are outdated or are you happy to follow them?
 Let me know it the comments.